jovisaib/webpage-own/src/assets/articles/data-classification.md

 ### Why Data Classification Matters

 Organizations can only protect sensitive data if they know what data exists, where it resides, and its level of sensitivity.
 AI-powered data classification systems, such as those offered by Allometrik, enhance visibility and ensure that sensitive data is handled appropriately.
-Here’s how:
+Here's how:

 #### 1. **Improving Data Visibility**
    Data visibility is critical for implementing effective security measures.
 Automated data classification enhances this visibility by providing clear insights into where sensitive data is located and which security controls are in place.
 This is essential for meeting data security goals and ensuring comprehensive protection across the organization.